postmda/SUM2019-MDA525/Homework/README.md

 # Homework

+## Homework 4 due August 12
+1. Read Text Sections 3.1 and 3.2.
+2. Complete Assignment 2.
+You may turn in a hard copy or submit an e-copy.
+3. Download Lab2.Rmd.
+Open the R Notebook in RStudio.
+Follow the TODO instructions to write R code.
+Email the completed R Notebook to the instructor.

 ## Homework 3 due August 7
 1. Read Text Sections 2.1 and 2.2.
 2. Write Quiz 2 (due August 12) in the Quizzes folder.
 You may turn in a hard copy or submit an e-copy by email.